 If you’ve followed Steps 1-4 carefully and don’t have much (if any) extra special formatting issues such as bullet points, images, tables, etc., you can use a converter tool to create your MOBI or EPUB files, which is the file format recognized by Kindle devices and apps.

-I highly recommend the Kinstant formatter or Scrivener.
-I’m personally more familiar with Kinstant and feel it’s so easy to use even an untrained novice can create professional-looking Kindle books.
-Whichever formatter you choose, follow their simple instructions to upload your MS Word document and cover image to their temporary conversion servers (your file can be deleted immediately after so it doesn’t stay on their servers).
-Then, using the Kindle Previewer app on your computer, preview your Kindle book to see if it meets your expectations.
+I highly recommend Scrivener.
+It’s so easy to use even an untrained novice can create professional-looking Kindle books.
+After formatting, using the Kindle Previewer app on your computer, preview your Kindle book to see if it meets your expectations.

 Keep in mind even though the Kindle Previewer app gives you the option to preview what your eBook will look like on multiple devices, it doesn’t always show everything the same way a real Kindle device will, so it’s always best practice to copy your MOBI file onto an actual Kindle and preview it that way.
 I preview my eBooks on both my Kindle Keyboard and Kindle Fire to make sure they’re readable.